aubreyrees/lite-boolean-formulae/README.rst

     make test

-If you're not using ``make``, to run the tests in the current enviroment:
+If you're not using ``make`` to run the tests in the current environment:

 ::